 6. The above action will open the volume creation wizard.
 Click on the Next button to continue.

-7. In this window, enter the space you want the first USB partition to be in MBs (megabytes) in the “Simple Volume size in MB” field and click the Next button.
+7. In this window, type the space you want the first USB partition in MBs (megabytes) in the “Simple volume size in MB” field and click the Next button.
 In my case, I want the first USB partition to be around 4.5 gigabytes.

 9. Now, select the file system of your choice.
 If you don’t know what to choose, let the defaults be.
 Also, you can name the partition anything you want.
-Simply enter the name of your choice in the Volume Lable field.
+Type the name of your choice in the Volume Lable field.
 Click on the Next button.

 10. Finally, click on the Finish button.

 11. You will now see a partitioned USB drive in the Windows disk management tool.
 Of course, apart from the partition we just created, all the other space is marked as unallocated.

 12. Go through steps 5 to 10 again and create a new partition according to your need.
 In my case, I’m allocating all the remaining space to a new partition.

 13. That is it.
 You’ve successfully partitioned the USB drive in Windows.